Security alerts in Azure Security Center

-This article presents the different types of security alerts available in Azure Security Center (ASC).
-There are a variety of alerts for the many different resource types.
-ASC generates alerts for both resources deployed on Azure, and resources deployed on on-premises and hybrid cloud environments.
+In Azure Security Center, there are a variety of alerts for many different resource types.
+Security Center generates alerts for resources deployed on Azure, and also for resources deployed on on-premises and hybrid cloud environments.

 What are security alerts?

 Alerts are the notifications that Security Center generates when it detects threats on your resources.
 Security Center prioritizes and lists the alerts, along with the information needed for you to quickly investigate the problem.
 Security Center also provides recommendations for how you can remediate an attack.